Welcome… and thanks for your interest in the work of the Faculty of Arts, Humanities and Social Sciences here at Queen’s University Belfast.

 Across these initiatives and more we are proud of the work of our students and staff, which has been recognised by many others for its quality: Performing Arts is ranked in the QS top 50, English in the QS top 100 and Law in the QS top 200; Modern Languages was third and Education fourth in the UK for research intensity in REF 2014; and, five subject areas hold Athena SWAN Bronze Awards for their commitment to equality issues.
 In addition, many individual colleagues are respected leaders in their fields, working with well-qualified and enthusiastic students to grow knowledge and understanding of pressing social and cultural questions and problems.

-With a huge range of postgraduate taught programmes on offer, including many new offerings for 2016 entry, as well and a vibrant postgraduate research culture with opportunities for study in over 25 disciplines, I am sure you will find a programme of study to both challenge and inspire you, as well as equipping you with the first-class skills and knowledge to excel in your chosen career.
+With a huge range of undergraduate and postgraduate programmes on offer, as well as a vibrant postgraduate research culture, I am sure you will find a opportunities to both challenge and inspire you, as well as equipping you with the first-class skills and knowledge to excel in your chosen career.

 Professor Adrienne Scullion